 Side by Side

 How do we exist together in public space?
-Does the architecture that shapes the type of space we occupy affect how public identity is formed in a city?
+Does architecture affect how public identity is formed in a city?
 Through the project ‘Side by Side’ I explore these questions and interrogate how urban identity is formed in corporate space.
 In their most idealised states the shared spaces of a city are sites where inhabitants can exist as equals: this notion informed the title of the project.
 Philosopher Iris Marion Young’s concept of ‘side by side particularity’ states that strangers exist alongside one another yet maintain a degree of separation through their difference; their coming together is as much about coincidence of difference as it is about identity.
 A collective urban identity is a consequence of this coincidence of difference.